 - Commit and push up the new branch.

-You can read a more detailed explanation of breaking apart a large PR into more manageable chunks.
+You can read a more detailed explanation of breaking apart a large pull request into more manageable chunks.